Syntace C 2 Streamliner SL Clip On Aero

 3 Days and 300 Miles

 Until this last weekend, it had been nearly a month since I had done a long ride.
 When I had the flu about a month ago, I ended up with a sinus infection.
-For my hut trip, I was on antibiotics and felt Ok.
+For my Eiseman hut trip, I was on antibiotics and felt Ok.
 A couple days after I was finished with the antibiotics, the sinus infection came back.
-Now I'm just over 10 days into my 2nd round of antibiotics.
+Now I’m just over 10 days into my 2nd round of antibiotics.

 Friday I took off work and met up with the Verizon (formerly MCI) lunch ride.
 When I worked at Agilent, I used to ride with them quite a bit but now it's hard for me to get over there.
 As always there were some attacks and sprints.
 I then went out and rode through Black Forest to Peyton and then came back in US 24.
 That gave me 93 miles and 4662 feet of climbing.

 Saturday I started out with the 10:00 Acacia group ride.
-There was a large turnout and I'd guess there were about 70 riders.
-There seemed to be a lot of riders that weren't used to riding in a group.
-I really thought there'd be a crash.
-On Link Road I got dropped when I didn't realize the 3 guys in front of me had let a small gap open.
-I tried bridging but couldn't.
+There was a large turnout and I’d guess there were about 70 riders.
+There seemed to be a lot of riders that weren’t used to riding in a group.
+I really thought there’d be a crash.
+On Link Road I got dropped when I didn’t realize the 3 guys in front of me had let a small gap open.
+I tried bridging but couldn’t.
 I was pretty down on myself for not being able to hang.
-I had to keep telling myself I had done 93 miles the day before and that they're training for short, fast races.
-At the group turn around, Tim joined me on his recumbent and we went out to Hanover and Ellicott.
-I finished out the ride with a trip through Manitou to get 110 miles and 3501 feet of climbing.

 Sunday was an absolutely beautiful day with the temperature topping out around 60 degrees.
 I rode down Hwy 115 to Florence and then back.
 On the way down I had a pretty good headwind.
 I was afraid it would shift but I got a tailwind on the way back.
 I got in another 97 miles and 4131 feet of climbing.